Updated – This Bill did NOT become law.

 The Criminal Justice Information Program shall administratively seal the criminal history records pertaining to . . . [an] incident of alleged criminal activity [by anyone] charged with a [crime], . . . upon notification by the clerk of court . . . that all the charges [were dropped or the defendant was otherwise not found guilty].

 Much better.
 First, the Criminal Justice Information Program is a program within the Florida Department of Law Enforcement (see s.
 943.05, Fla.
 Stat.).
 It’s task is to transmit criminal justice information between criminal justice agencies.
-So, in effect, this statute will only address that one program.
-It will not make the record a non-public record, the Clerks will still maintain their records as public records and continue to sell those records to private companies.
-This statute will have the same effect as having a traffic ticket dropped, nothing more.
+So, in effect, this statute would have only addressed that one program.
+It would not have made the record a non-public record, the Clerk’s Office would still maintain their records as public records and continue to sell those records to private companies.